 The walls, doors, and windows inside your home provide essential comfort, sheltering you from the elements – wind, cold, rain, snow and heat.
 While the roof over your head, and floor below offer important protection, your house may suffer from poor indoor air quality.
 Older homes are often drafty with large amounts of outside air entering the house.
 If the outdoor air is polluted, this toxic air comes into your home and puts you at risk.
 Newer homes sometimes suffer from the opposite problem; they are often too well sealed, and provide inadequate air exchange.
 If construction materials or home goods are off gassing, harmful chemicals become trapped inside.

 Indoor air quality can be 3 to 5 times more polluted than outdoor air, according to the Environmental Protection Agency.
-Your home could be full of possible contaminants that accumulate in an enclosed room, and may have a negative impact on your health.
+Your home could be full of possible contaminants that accumulate in an enclosed room and may have a negative impact on your health.
 When air exchange is inadequate, these irritants become trapped inside, putting you at risk for coughing, sneezing, wheezing, nausea, respiratory problems, and allergic reactions.
 These problems may well be symptoms of poor air quality in your home.
 While you may not be able to control the air pollutants you are exposed to outside your home, you can control those that are present within.
+Here’s everything need to know about, how houses breathe?

 How Houses Breathe